1achraf1/I-COACH/README.md

 - **Interactive Coaching**: AI chatbot for personalized fitness guidance and recommendations
 - **Multi-Modal Input**: Support for live camera feed and video upload processing

-The system leverages state-of-the-art computer vision techniques to ensure proper form execution, reducing injury risk and maximizing workout effectiveness.
+The system uses advanced computer vision to help users do exercises correctly, lowering the risk of injury and improving workout results.

 ## ✨ Key Features